Standing Leg Cross Abductor Stretch

 Standing Leg Cross Abductor Stretch Instructions

-- Cross your right leg over your left leg, keeping your feet flat on the ground.
+- Cross your right leg behind your left, planting your right foot on the floor.

 Standing Leg Cross Abductor Stretch Form & Visual